Undergraduate Catalog

 Vice President for Student Life and Dean of Students

 The vice president for student life and dean of students is the executive officer for the Division of Student Life and is a member of Lewis & Clark’s Executive Council.
-Reporting directly to the president, the vice president serves as a leader and collaborator in the institution’s strategic planning and decision-making activities and is the senior advocate for the support and engagement of the student body and enhancement of the student experience at Lewis & Clark.
-The vice president provides leadership and administrative management for all offices and centers in the Division of Student Life, which include Campus Living, Campus Safety, the Career Center, College Outdoors, Commencement, Student Counseling Center, Emergency Management, the First-Year Experience, Health Promotion and Wellness, Student Health Service, Inclusion and Multicultural Engagement, International Students and Scholars, New Student Orientation, Physical Education and Athletics, Social Change and Community Involvement, the Center for Spiritual Life, Student Accessibility, Student Engagement, and Student Rights and Responsibilities.
+Reporting directly to the president, the vice president serves as a leader and collaborator in the institution’s strategic planning and decision-making activities, and is the senior advocate for the support and engagement of the student body and enhancement of the student experience at Lewis & Clark.
+The vice president provides leadership and administrative management for all offices and centers in the Division of Student Life, which include Campus Living, Campus Safety, College Outdoors, Community Accountability & Conflict Education, Case Management, Emergency Management, the First-Year Experience, Health Promotion and Wellness, Inclusion and Multicultural Engagement, International Students and Scholars, New Student Orientation, Physical Education and Athletics, Student Counseling Center, Student Health Center, Social Change and Community Involvement, the Center for Spiritual Life, Student Engagement, and Transportation and Parking.
 The Office of the Vice President for Student Life and Dean of Students is located on the first floor of East Hall.